igrigorik/ga-beacon/README.md

 ### FAQ

 - **How does this work?** GitHub does not allow arbitrary JavaScript to run on its pages.
 As a result, we can't use standard analytics snippets to track visitors and pageviews.
-However, Google Analytics provides a measurement protocol which allows us to POST the visit data directly to Google servers, and that's exactly what GA Beacon does: we include an image request on our pages which hits the GA Beacon service, and GA Beacon POST's the visit to Google Analytics and returns the pixel.
+However, Google Analytics provides a [measurement protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/devguide) which allows us to POST the visit data directly to Google servers, and that's exactly what GA Beacon does: we include an image request on our pages which hits the GA Beacon service, and GA Beacon POST's the visit to Google Analytics to record the visit.

 - **What about referrals and other visitor information?** Unfortunately we can't get all the same information via a tracking pixel.
 For example, referral information is only available on the GitHub page itself and can't be passed to the tracking pixel.
 As a result, the available metrics are restricted to unique visitors, pageviews, and the User-Agent of the visitor.